 The Big Island is known for having the darkest skies in Hawaii, particularly at the elevated destinations of Mauna Kea and Hawaii Volcanoes NP.

-City dwellers in particular will be amazed at the clarity and brilliance of our celestial world.
-From these dark sky reserves, the naked eye can spot planets, countless stars, and even the Milky Way.
+City dwellers, in particular, will be amazed at the clarity and brilliance of our celestial world.
+The naked eye can spot planets, countless stars, and even the Milky Way from these dark sky reserves.

 Use the button below to find the top-rated tours for viewing and/or photographing the night skies.